Google delay on ads standard for EU privacy law creates compliance mess

 Rubicon Project declined to comment, saying only that its policy is to strip identity data when it determines consent is lacking.

 AppNexus said it “has turned off European traffic” from about 100 publishers.
-AT&T Inc, which last month agreed to acquire AppNexus for a reported $1.6 billion, said they are operating as separate companies pending regulatory approval and declined to comment on specific GDPR issues.
+AT&T Inc (T.N), which last month agreed to acquire AppNexus for a reported $1.6 billion, said they are operating as separate companies pending regulatory approval and declined to comment on specific GDPR issues.

 Reporting by Paresh Dave; Additional reporting by Douglas Busvine, Julia Fioretti and Mathieu Rosemain; Editing by Lisa Shumaker